1tsGooB/BorderShapes/README.md

 3. Save changes.

+**How to get root variables:**

+3. Find `base.css` file in this repository and open it.
+4. Copy variables from `Root Variables` section including `:root` and brackets.
+1. Go to your client themes folder.
+2. Open theme file in text editor.
+5. Paste all root variables in theme in `Root Variables` section.
+6. Save changes.

 # Updating

 Most stuff in theme updating automatically.
-But if theme stopped working or working incorrectly, it means you need to update theme manually:
+But if theme stopped working or working incorrectly, it means you need to update theme manually.

+**On BetterDiscord:**

 1. Go to your client themes folder.
 2. Delete theme file or theme folder.
 3. Follow steps from [Installation](https://github.com/JayWilson7/BorderShapes#installation) section.

-# Root Variables

-Root variables provide more compatibility with other themes or change special stuff in theme.
-How to get root variables:

-3. Find and open `base.css` file in this repository.
-4. Copy variables from `Root Variables` section.
-1. Go to your client themes folder.
-2. Open theme file in text editor.
-5. Paste all root variables in theme file.
-6. Change variables.
-7. Save changes.
+**On Powercord:**

+1. Open terminal or command line.
+2. Go to BorderShapes theme folder: `cd powercord/src/Powercord/themes/BorderShapes`.
+3. Update theme: `git pull`.

 # Credits